This guide will demonstrate how on-page and off-page optimisation will boost traffic and sales.

 Building relationships with site owners and journalists is important to make this work so be personable but not forceful in your approach.

 As I said above, using forums or blog comments sections aren’t a feasible strategy for link building and they haven’t been for a very long time.
-But they can still build traffic if don’t correctly and efficiently.
+But they can still build traffic and some see social media as a form of off-page SEO.

 Reddit is a great place to try this as a lot of threads on subreddits are from people looking for answers.
 And if you can offer those answers (depending on the rules on self-promotion), you’re almost guaranteed to gain clicks.